BBC chief says renewed focus on core values lie ahead

 He did not give details on where the savings would come from but said he aimed to simplify the management structure by, among other things, cutting back on the number of boards.

-The BBC has been accused of being overly bureaucratic and top-heavy, wasting the licence fees it receives from all British households with a television.
+The BBC has been accused of being overly bureaucratic and top-heavy, wasting the license fees it receives from all British households with a television.

 Hall acknowledged the BBC had made "very serious mistakes".